looker-open-source/actions/docs/action_api.md

 ## Authentication

-When the user enters the Action Hub URL into Looker, they can also optionally provide an authentication token.
-When Looker sends a request to any of the endpoints it will pass the authentication token back to your server.
+When an administrator adds the Action Hub URL to Looker, they can also optionally provide an authentication token.
+When Looker sends a request to any of the endpoints it will also include this token in the header.
 You can use this to refuse access to unauthorized requests, or provide different behavior to different tokens.

 The token is provided as a standard HTTP `Authorization` header with a `token` like so: